Why is there a Senate estimates and not a House estimates?

 Description

-This photo shows a group of people sitting in rows opposite each other with folders of paper and laptops in front of them.
-One person appears to be speaking to the group and the others are listening.
+Members of parliament sitting at desks in rows opposite each other in a committee room at Australian Parliament House.
+There are folders of paper and laptops in front of them.
+One member of parliament is speaking to the group and the others are listening.